lloydlobo/styleguide-homely-recipes/classic/docs/introduction.md

 :::

-Can't wait to see how it works?
-[Check out the tutorial here](/docs/managing-content/cms/) to learn how to add a CMS to simplify your process of adding content.
+So you can't wait to see how it works?
+[Check out this tutorial](/docs/managing-content/cms/) to learn how to add a CMS to simplify your process of adding content.

 ## Project Scope & Objective

-For a quick read about the project details, you may want to head over to the [Wiki](https://github.com/lloydlobo/homely-recipes/wiki) section over on GitHub.
+For a quick read about the project details, head over to the [Wiki](https://github.com/lloydlobo/homely-recipes/wiki) section on GitHub.